viljokass/raster/README.md

 RenderMan -> RenderManninen -> Hahmontaja Manninen

 ## Models
 Provided are a few models, some made by me, some aquired from internet with credits.
-Some modifications have been made to accomodate the not-so-good parser, and the file extensions are renamed so as to not make anyone accidentally think they are .obj files, if the stumble across this repository.
+Some modifications have been made to accomodate the not-so-good parser, and the file extensions are renamed so as to not make anyone accidentally think they are .obj files, if they happen to stumble across this repository.